-^{}Effective from 1 January 2022, the Group has revised its estimated provision for infrastructure cost measured at the present value of the expected cash outflows [Note 4(a)].
+^{}Effective from 1 January 2022, the Group revised its estimated provision for infrastructure cost measured at the present value of the expected cash outflows [Note 4(a)].
 The change in estimate decreased the carrying value of investment property by AED 1,262,622,000.

-The capital work-in-progress includes buildings under construction, land and infrastructure under construction for investment property.
+The capital work in progress includes buildings under construction, land and infrastructure under construction for investment property.

-The depreciation charge for the year is recognised under direct costs amounting to AED 357,876,000 (for the year ended 31 December 2021: AED 351,687,000).
+The depreciation charge for the year is recognised under direct costs amounting to AED 371,395,000 (2022: AED 357,876,000).